MattShannon/codedep/README.markdown

     value2 = 0

-If you now change the definition of `qux` in `example/foo.py` to multiply by 3 instead of 2, then the above command will output
+If you now change the definition of `qux` in `example/foo.py` to multiply by 3 instead of 2, then the above command will output:

     hash of baz = 0c955f9963b6acb422501d5ee64e6bdedc5c204b
     hash of Foo = 572f8685fde1670fa720df6ebbf89a6cc8dd1e4c